A Brief History Of Bitcoin Mining

 In 2018, many people question whether Bitcoin mining is profitable at all.
-Its profitability depends on an extensive range of factors, so it is worth conducting some research before getting started.
+Its profitability depends on an extensive range of factors, so it is worth conducting some research before starting mining.
 Yet, Bitcoin mining continues to consume vast amounts of energy, as presented in the infographic below.

 This infographic was made by our amazing friends at BTXchange.io.